nystudio107/craft-vite/docs/docs/index.md

 Vite.js is JavaScript frontend tooling, so by default it uses an `index.html` as an [entrypoint to your application](https://vitejs.dev/guide/#index-html-and-project-root), but with the Vite plugin and some minor configuration changes, we can use it with server-rendered setups like [Craft CMS](https://craftcms.com).

 Configuration for Vite is done via the `config.php` config file.
-Here's the default `config.php`; it should be renamed to `vite.php` and copied to your `config/` directory to take effect.
+Here’s the default `config.php`; it should be renamed to `vite.php` and copied to your `config/` directory to take effect.

 ### The `config.php` File